Terry McLaurin Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Recent Performances

-- In last week's outing against the Buccaneers, McLaurin was targeted eight times, totaling 59 yards on six receptions.

-- During his last three games, McLaurin has amassed 204 yards (on 16 grabs) and one touchdown.
+- During his last three games, McLaurin has 16 catches (on 27 targets) for 204 yards and one touchdown, averaging 68.0 yards per game.

 McLaurin's Washington Teammates